Stuart Forster reviews a stay at the Bandos Maldives Resort in the Maldives.

-Walking back towards my room took me past the gardens and greenhouses where fruit and vegetables are grown on Bandos Island.
+Walking back to my room took me past the gardens and greenhouses where fruit and vegetables are grown on Bandos Island.

 The stroll also gave me a chance to admire the synthetic football pitch where the staff team were participating in what appeared to be an intensive training session.

 With a volleyball court, tennis courts, indoor badminton facilities and a gym, the island gives people who are looking to get or stay in shape options.
 After swimming in the sea and pool I enjoyed a couple of rounds in the steam room.

 Excursions from the island